-- Counselling students who have been bullied and the person displaying bullying behaviour - Talking with parents and caregivers about the situation and our school values - Putting consequences in place for those who bully others - Teaching students proactive strategies for being better upstanders - Ensuring all staff know how to address bullying effectively and respectfully
+- Counselling all involved students using restorative practices who have been bullied and the person displaying bullying behaviour. - Talking with parents and caregivers about the situation and our school values. - Putting consequences in place for those who bully others. - Teaching students proactive strategies for being better upstanders. - Ensuring all staff know how to address bullying effectively and respectfully. - Pastoral Care services are available for students to access. p2 growing for the future...

-Post-prevention strategies
+Post-prevention Strategies:

-- Monitoring the situation to ensure student well-being and safety is being maintained - Talking with parents and caregivers about strategies - Reviewing existing policies to make sure they are effective
+- Monitoring the situation to ensure student well-being and safety is being maintained.
+(Scheduled check ins-formalized for all parties) - Talking with parents and caregivers about strategies. - Reviewing existing policies to make sure they are effective.